 The Department also interprets this exception to allow for disclosure of education records to parents if the health or safety emergency involves their child.
 However, as noted by the Department, this exception is limited to the period of the emergency and does not permit a blanket release of information from a student's education records.
-With respect to law enforcement units on campus, investigative and other records created and maintained by these units are not subject to FERPA and can be disclosed to anyone, including outside law enforcement unit officials be designated in the institution's FERPA notification policy as a "school official" with a "legitimate educational interest" so they can be given access to education records, campus law enforcement officials must protect the privacy of those records and may only disclose the information in compliance with FERPA.
+With respect to law enforcement units on campus, investigative and other records created and maintained by these units are not subject to FERPA and can be disclosed to anyone, including outside law enforcement without student consent.
+The Department recommends that campus law enforcement unit officials be designated in the institution's FERPA notification policy as a "school official" with a "legitimate educational interest" so they can be given access to information from students' education records.
+However, once provided access to education records, campus law enforcement officials must protect the privacy of those records and may only disclose the information in compliance with FERPA.